ctwhome/top-nuxt/README.md

 ### Includes:

 * Nuxt Vite (Experimental with issues, TailwindCSS JIT not working with nuxt-vite: [issue](https://github.com/nuxt/vite/issues/159))
 * Nuxt content
+* i18n with custom YAML file for easy locale editing
 * TailwindCss with JIT
 * DaisyUI for Tailwindcss
 * ESLint with 'fix on save'
 * Common VSCode settings for Nuxt and ESLint
 * Nuxt transitions
 * Ngrok exposes your localhost to the world for easy testing and sharing!

 ## Updaging fork